simonvetter/modbus/README.md

 * 64-bit floating point numbers (input and holding registers)

 Byte encoding/endianness/word ordering:
-* Little and Big endian for 16-bit integers
+* Little and Big endian for byte slices and 16-bit integers
 * Little and Big endian, with and without word swap for 32 and 64-bit integers and floating point numbers.